Three-Phase asymmetric load calculation program using the Ti-84 plus (CE)

 Calculate power, power factor, reactive power, current etc. for each phase

-In electrical engineering 3 phase systems are very important.
-A special program has been developed to analyze three-phase systems with asymmetric or symmetric load in star configuration.
+In electrical engineering 3 phase systems are very common.
+A special Ti-84 program is available to analyze three-phase systems with asymmetric or symmetric load in star configuration.
 Floating star point (schematic 1) or grounding it with an impedance Zo (schematic 2) is possible.
 Additionally, an extra impedance Zsupply for cables or the internal impedance of the source can be included.

 If you have an asymmetric delta configuration, then use the program delta to star conversion first.